arturoeanton/goja-debug-poc/README.md

 # Goja Debug POC

+⚠️ **PROOF OF CONCEPT - EXPERIMENTAL** ⚠️

 This is a Proof of Concept (POC) for debugging JavaScript code running in the [Goja](https://github.com/dop251/goja) JavaScript runtime using the Debug Adapter Protocol (DAP) and Visual Studio Code.

+**Important Note**: This implementation has known limitations and is intended for demonstration purposes.
+For production debugging needs, consider using the more stable console debugger available in the [Goja fork](https://github.com/arturoeanton/goja), which provides better functionality with fewer issues.

 ## Overview